2025 United States federal government shutdown: National parks and capital museums

 According to a September 30 contingency plan by the Department of Interior, all national parks were to be left partially open during the shutdown, but any buildings that required staffing, such as visitor centers or sites such as the Washington Monument, would be closed to the public, with only restrooms open and trash collected as normal.
 Park roads, lookouts, trails and open-air memorials were expected to stay open with limited emergency services available to visitors.
 The plan was similar to the one adopted during the 2018–2019 government shutdown.

 Some states, such as West Virginia, used state funding to keep their national parks open during the shutdown.
 In some areas, guide services saw an influx of business as visitors used the service as a stand-in for park rangers and workers.
 Private museums also saw a boost in visitors because national parks and museums were closed, with the Mount Vernon estate reporting a 50% increase in visitors during the first two weeks of October.
 The lack of visitors and paid entry into many national parks reportedly caused the loss of almost $25 million in revenue as of October 25.
 This figure is based on analysis by the National Parks Conservation Association, which reported that the National Park Service lost about $1 million a day.

 Conservationists, the National Parks Conservation Association, and the National Park Service all issued warnings to the public to use caution or not to visit national parks during the shutdown due to concern about skeleton staffing making it difficult to assist in an emergency.
 Additional concern was raised about the mass layoffs shortly after Trump took office, which made many parks already short-staffed before the shutdown.
 Locals, furloughed workers, and local organizations worked together during the shutdown to keep national parks clean and well-kept.

 As a result of the shutdown and lessened number of park rangers and workers, vandalism, unsanctioned and unsafe behavior was seen at a number of national parks across the country.
 At Arches National Park, a retired national park ranger discovered fresh white spray-painted graffiti and toilet paper on the park's sandstone features.
 Shortly into the shutdown multiple pictures and videos were posted of visitors to Yosemite National Park participating in illegal behavior such as BASE jumping from El Capitan and climbing the Half Dome cables without permits.
 Alleged squatters did not leave the park's campgrounds due to the lack of park rangers.
 There was a 70-acre wildfire near an unstaffed camping ground in Joshua Tree National Park and a historic stone wall fell over in Gettysburg National Military Park.

 Technology

 Suspension of non-essential functions of the Federal Communications Commission caused product delays for devices that emit radio frequencies, affecting the release of new cameras, speakers, and controllers.

-Travel
+Transportation

 The Transportation Security Administration, Amtrak, ships, and cruises continued to function despite the shutdown.
 95% of TSA employees were required to work during the shutdown.